-Why did cards held by the African-American hand net less, on average, than cards held by the Caucasian hand in our study?
-A conscious, animus-based desire to transact on less favorable terms with African-American baseball card sellers may not seem particularly likely.
-Racial bias, to the extent it exists today, is more often implicit bias of the sort exemplified by the results of the Implicit Association Test (IAT) (Greenwald, McGhee, and Schwartz 1998; Nosek, Banaji, and Greenwald 2002).
-In this test, which has been taken by millions of people on the Internet, individuals are presented with photos of white and African-American faces and with pleasant and unpleasant words; in one round of the test they are asked to associate white faces with pleasant words and African-American faces with unpleasant words, and in the other round they are asked to associate white faces with unpleasant words and African-American faces with pleasant words.
-Nearly all white Americans exhibit significantly better performance on the first task than on the second.
+the Implicit Association Test (IAT) (Greenwald, McGhee, and Schwartz, 1998; Nosek, Banaji, and Greenwald, 2002).
+In this test, which has been taken by millions of people on the Internet, individuals are presented with photos of White and African-American faces and with pleasant and unpleasant words; in one round of the test respondents are asked to associate White faces with pleasant words and African-American faces with unpleasant words, and in the other round respondents are asked to associate White faces with unpleasant words and African-American faces with pleasant words.
+Nearly all White Americans exhibit significantly better performance on the first task than on the second.
 Such implicit racial bias may, but need not, correlate with differential treatment in markets; an important current question for empirical research is the degree to which it does.